Environmental Projects for Teens and Classrooms

 This project can be done in your classroom or outside on school grounds.
 Use this project to show how natural materials break down.
 You can also use a journal for this project.
 They can write down what they see as your compost project develops over time.

-Environmental Classroom Projects: Make your paper.
+Environmental Classroom Projects: Create Your Paper.

 Subject: Art Environmental Classroom Projects